liltimtim/ml_mobile_innovation/README.md

 Our aim is to have models that can classify each W2 form type that are supported by the IRS found [here](https://apps.irs.gov/app/picklist/list/priorFormPublication.html?sortColumn=currentYearRevDate&indexOfFirstRow=0&value=W-2&criteria=formNumber&resultsPerPage=25&isDescending=true)

 We can try for the W2 gambling form is things go well.

+# Tensorflow Javascript
+If you want something that works across platforms then use the Javascript version of Tensorflow found [here](https://js.tensorflow.org)